-- AB-378 California Global Warming Solutions Act (Cristina Garcia, Chris Holden, and Eduardo Garcia) Affirms greenhouse gas reduction goals set last year and requires the CA Air Resources Board (ARB) to take into account the effect of greenhouse gasses in disadvantaged communities which have been disproportionately affected.
-The bill also would authorize the ARB to continue using a carbon pricing market mechanism and other equitable measures to meet the statewide greenhouse gas reduction target of 40% by 2030.
-AB378 is still in the Assembly.
-Text of Bill Fact Sheet - SB-49 The California Environmental Defense Act (Kevin de León and Henry Stern) Makes current federal clean air, climate, clean water, worker safety, and endangered species standards enforceable under state law, even if the federal government rolls back or weakens those standards.
-Directs state environmental, public health, and worker safety agencies will be empowered to take all actions within their authorities to ensure standards which are in effect and being enforced today continue to remain in effect.
-SB 49 has a hearing this week in the Senate Judiciary committee.
+• AB-378 California Global Warming Solutions Act (Cristina Garcia, Chris Holden, and Eduardo Garcia) Affirms greenhouse gas reduction goals set last year and requires the CA Air Resources Board (ARB) to take into account the effect of greenhouse gasses in disadvantaged communities which have been disproportionately affected.
+The bill also would authorize the ARB to continue using a carbonpricing market mechanism and other equitable measures to meet the statewide greenhouse gas reduction target of 40% by 2030.
+AB-378 did not pass its house of origin (The Assembly) by the deadline so it will not qualify for a vote in 2017.
+However, the bill is still alive and can be voted on in 2018, perhaps in an amended form.
+The U.S. pulling the US out of the Paris accord might give a new sense of momentum to pass AB378 om early 2018.
 Text of Bill Fact Sheet

-• SB-51 The Whistleblower and Public Data Protection Act (Hannah-Beth Jackson) Protects government employees from losing their state licensure in environmental and climate-change related fields for revealing violations of law, unethical actions or dangers to public health and safety.
-It also directs state environmental and public health agencies to protect any information or data under state law, even if a government entity orders their censorship or destruction.
-SB51 has a hearing this week in the Senate Judiciary committee.
+- SB-49 The California Environmental Defense Act (Kevin de León and Henry Stern) Makes current federal clean air, climate, clean water, worker safety, and endangered species standards enforceable under state law, even if the federal government rolls back or weakens those standards.
+Directs state environmental, public health, and worker safety agencies will be empowered to take all actions within their authorities to ensure standards which are in effect and being enforced today continue to remain in effect.
+SB 49 passed the Senate on May 30th with a vote of 22 to 11.
+It is now in the Assembly waiting for committee assignment.
+Text of Bill Fact Sheet - SB-51 The Whistleblower and Public Data Protection Act (Hannah-Beth Jackson) Protects government employees from losing their state licensure in environmental and climate-change related fields for revealing violations of law, unethical actions or dangers to public health and safety.
+It also directs state environmental and public health agencies to protect any information or data under state law, even if a government entity orders their censorship or destruction\SB51 passed the Senate on May 30th with a vote of 26 to 10.
+It is now in the Assembly waiting for committee assignment.
 Text of Bill